The Urine Separator Compact — small size for big impact

 - Effortless to clean due to its highly smooth surfaces.

-- Disposing of the high-quality separator insert made of recyclable polystyrene (at the end of its life cycle) produces no hazardous waste, by contrast to its fiberglass equivalents.
+- Disposing of the high-quality separator insert made of recyclable ABS (at the end of its life cycle) produces no hazardous waste, by contrast to its fiberglass equivalents.

 - creative hobby crafters and dry toilet users who

 - have a composting toilet installed (or plan to)

 - need an easy installation with no cutting needed

 - want to get really creative with their DIY dry toilet

 - mind the separators end of lifecycle and don’t want to produce hazardous waste

 - prefer to not give germs any chance

 - Families with small children looking to build an additional toilet for their homes